5 Days In Molokai

 Church in Kalaupapa Vilage - Molokai - Hawaii - Exterior

 Next up is the tiny airport and lighthouse.
-This is where flights arrive and depart on a daily basis.
+This is where flights arrive and depart daily.
 The lighthouse is another interesting story.
 Keepers and their families were confined to the lighthouse during the quarantine years and were not allowed to come into contact with the patients.
-This extreme isolation, in an already isolated place, was often broken by patients who came at night to socialize with the lonely keepers.
+This extreme isolation in an already isolated place was often broken by patients who came at night to socialize with the lonely keepers.
 Today, locals and staff swear that visiting the lighthouse overnight guarantees a meeting with one or two spirits.

 Kalawao

-The highlight of the tour is the trip to the windward side of the peninsula, known as Kalawao.
+The tour’s highlight is the trip to Kalawao on the windward side of the peninsula.
 This is the site of the original settlement and where patients were “dropped off”.
 As you’ll soon see, it is a very wild spot.
 Eventually, the settlement was relocated to the leeward side of the peninsula, where the weather was a bit more friendly.

 The scenic drive from the village offers incredible views of deep valleys that slice the peninsula’s interior.
-There are a number of heiaus along the way (ancient Hawaiian temples) which you’ll pause next to and a very eerie forest where spirits are said to often roam.
+There are several heiaus along the way (ancient Hawaiian temples), which you’ll pause next to, and a very eerie forest where spirits are said to roam often.

 Next up are the Siloama Protestant Church and St Philomena Catholic Church.
-The latter was built was Father Damien in 1872 and he is buried out back along with others who are rewarded with eternal scenic views.
-Damien’s body was actually exhumed and shipped back to Belgium, but in 1995, his right hand was returned and buried at this very spot.
+The latter was built by Father Damien in 1872, and he is buried out back along with others who are rewarded with eternal scenic views.
+Damien’s body was exhumed and shipped back to Belgium, but in 1995, his right hand was returned and buried at this very spot.

 St Philomena Father Damien Church - Exterior - Kalaupapa - Molokai - Hawaii